-Infinite bound Size r Default = 1.0e+20
+Infinite bound r Default = 1.0e+20

 If r > 0, r defines the "infinite" bound infBnd in the definition of the problem constraints.
 Any upper bound greater than or equal to infBnd will be regarded as plus infinity (and similarly for a lower bound less than or equal to -infBnd).
-If $r \le 0$, the default value is used.
+If $r \leq 0$, the default value is used.

-Iterations Limit k Default = 3 m

-This is the maximum number of iterations of the simplex method or the QP reduced-gradient algorithm allowed.

-- Itns is an alternative keyword. - k = 0 is valid.
-Both feasibility and optimality are checked.
+Iterations limit i Default = 3 m This is the maximum number of iterations of the simplex method or the QP reduced-gradient algorithm allowed.
+(Itns is an alternative keyword.)
+If i = 0, both feasibility and optimality are checked.

-Load File f Default = 0 If f > 0, this references a file containing basis information in the format of Section 6.3.
+Load file f Default = 0

-- The file will usually have been output previously as a DUMP file. - The file will not be accessed if an OLD BASIS file or an INSERT file is specified.
+If f > 0, this references a file containing basis information in the format of Section 6.3.
+The file will usually have been output previously as a Dump file.
+The file will not be accessed if an Old basis file or an Insert file is specified.